truemagic-coder/solana-agent-rs/README.md

 ## Butterfly Bot

-Butterfly Bot is a desktop app for chatting with your personal AI assistant.
-It includes reminders, memory, tool integrations, and streaming responses in a polished UI.
+`Butterfly Bot` is your personal AI assistant accessible via a native desktop app.
+It includes memory, tool integrations, easy configuration, and streaming responses in a polished UI.
 The codebase still exposes a Rust library for building bots, but the primary focus is the app experience.

 ## Highlights

-- Modern desktop UI (Dioxus) with streaming chat using local Ollama models
+- Modern desktop UI (Dioxus) with streaming chat using local Ollama models or OpenAI compatible providers.
-- Reminders and notifications both in chat and OS notifications
+- Reminders and notifications both in chat and OS notifications.
-- Optional long-term memory using embedded local storage of SQLCipher and LanceDB
+- Optional long-term memory (temporal knowledge graph) using embedded local storage of SQLCipher and LanceDB.
-- Agent tool integrations with live UI events
+- Agent tool integrations with live UI events.
-- Config and secrets managed from the config screen
+- Config and secrets managed from the config screen via JSON and stored in OS keyring.

 ## Privacy & Security & Always On

 - Run locally with Ollama to keep requests and model inference private on your machine.
 - Designed for always-on use with unlimited token use (local inference) and customized wakeup and task intervals.
 - Conversation data and memory are only stored locally.
-- All secrets (API keys) are stored in the OS keychain GNOME Keyring/Secret Service.
-Secrets are never written in plaintext to config files.
+- Config JSON is stored in the OS keychain GNOME Keyring/Secret Service.
 - SQLite data is encrypted at rest via SQLCipher when a DB key is set.

+## Ollama

-## Requirements
+### Requirements

 - Rust 1.93 or newer
 - 32GB+ of RAM
 - Linux (Ubuntu recommended)
 - Certain system libraries for Linux
 - 24GB+ of VRAM (e.g. AMD 7900XTX or GTX 3090/4090/5090)

-## Ollama Models Used
+### Models Used

 - ministral-3:14b (agent/router)
 - embeddinggemma:latest (embedding)
 - qllama/bge-reranker-v2-m3 (reranking)

-## Supported Platforms/Devices
+### Model Notes
+- Models are required to be pulled manually using `ollama pull` before `butterfly-bot` will work with them.
+- Ollama models can be overriden and other models can be used rather than the default ones.
+- Very beefy Macs like a max speced Mini or Studio could also run the Ollama setup (not tested)

+### Test System

-- (instant results) AMD Threadripper 2950X with 128GB DDR4 with AMD 7900XTX on Ubuntu 24.04.3
+- AMD Threadripper 2950X with 128GB DDR4 with AMD 7900XTX on Ubuntu 24.04.3
+- Provides instant results for Ollama chatting with memory

+## OpenAI

+### Requirements

+- Rust 1.93 or newer
+- Certain system libraries for the host OS
+- Mac or Linux or Windows

+### Model Recommendations

+- No recommendations at this time as no testing of OpenAI has been done

 ## Build